Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Build Quality

-The Sennheiser HD 280 Pro feel sturdy and won't get damaged by a couple of drops.
+These headphones feel sturdy and won't get damaged by an occasional drop.
 The headband and ear cups are made out of dense plastic and can handle a fair amount of physical stress.
 However, the ear cup joints are the weak points where these headphones are most likely to get damaged.
 The swivel hinges are also a little thin.
+The lack of a detachable cable means that you'll either need to replace the headphones when the cable breaks or break out the soldering iron.
+Fortunately, the rest of these headphones are designed to be modular, so you can easily purchase replacement parts and swap out damaged ones.

 5.0